 How to make pomegranate juice

-Manually juicing a pomegranate
+Method #1: Manually juicing a pomegranate

-Juicing with a blender
+Method #2: Juicing a pomegranate with a blender

 To juice your pomegranate using a blender, place the arils in your blender and start the blender at low speed for just a second or two.
 Use a plunger or spatula to push the remaining arils down as you go, and turn the blender on at low speed a few more times for 1-2 seconds until you feel like most of the arils have released their juice.